 The company recognized the importance of water and the use of water worthily and has established a water management guideline by initiating a project to use automatic water distribution systems in the office to reduce water consumption.
-The target for water bill is not more than 1 million baht per year.
-From the assessment before and after the operation, it was found that expenses in 2021 continued to reduce from 2017, which was the year before the project was implemented as shown in the figure below.
+The target for the water bill is not more than 1 million baht per year.
+From the assessment before and after the operation, it was found that expenses in 2022 reduced from 2017, which was the year before the project was implemented as shown in the figure below.
+In 2023, the company set a target to reduce water use by 3% from 2022, or about 790 units.

-The company plans to expand the project to the production to manage water according to the guidelines for reducing water use or 3Rs principle by creating a wastewater treatment system from the production process to reduce the amount of wastewater released to the outside by taking into account the organisms in the ecosystem.
+However, the company manages water according to the guidelines for reducing water use or 3Rs principle by creating a wastewater treatment system from the production process to reduce the amount of wastewater released to the outside by taking into account the organisms in the ecosystem.

-Information of water use in 2017 - 2021
+Information of water use in 2017 - 2022